alperak/flatcc/README.md

 > "How do I integrate FlatCC into my project with minimal dependencies"

-You do not need CMake and you do not need a prebuilt runtime library,
+You do not need CMake and you do not need a prebuilt runtime library.

 You do need the `flatcc` tool to initially generate your own schema files and then you need to update your project to: